cbgaindia/budget-basic-next/README.md

 ### GSAP

-To handle animation for sidebar in desktop and menubar for mobile, [GSAP](https://greensock.com/gsap/) is used.
+To handle styling on scroll for sidebar in desktop and menubar for mobile, [GSAP](https://greensock.com/gsap/) is used.
 You will find following function in `/pages/[chapter].js`:
 - `handleSidebarAnimation`
 - `handleSubheadingAnimation`